-Location Victoria Road, Gladesville
+LOCATION Victoria Road, Gladesville STYLE Various YEAR 1837

-Style Various

-This is the oldest purpose built asylum in Australia.
-The first building was erected in 1837 and the complex continued to grow until the 1970s when there was a steep decline in the number of patients.
-Buildings were designed by many noted Government architects and the landscaped grounds are surrounded by extensive stone walls mostly constructed by Irish stonemasons from Hunters Hill.
+This is the oldest purpose-built asylum in Australia.
+The first building was erected in 1837, and the complex continued to grow until the 1970s when there was a steep decline in the number of patients.
+It officially closed in 1997 when inpatients were moved to Macquarie Hospital at North Ryde.
+Buildings were designed by many noted Government architects including Mortimer Lewis, Edmund Blacket, James Barnet and Walter Liberty Vernon.
+The landscaped grounds are surrounded by extensive stone walls, most constructed by Irish stonemasons from Hunters Hill.
+Today the 25-hectare site is owned by the NSW Department of Health and most buildings are occupied by health service agencies and other services.